 A good friend of mine recently bought her first home, and I couldn’t be happier for her—it’s been a long-held dream.
 She’s feeling a mix of excitement, relief, and renewal.
 After moving multiple times over the past few years to find stable rentals in New Zealand’s challenging market, she now has a place she can call her own.
 I can relate to the relief she feels.
 I entered the rental market a couple of years ago after owning my own home for most of my adult life.
 Moving to this town almost a decade ago felt like a welcome change from the high cost of living in Auckland, and it allowed me to focus more on parenting.
 Our family settled into the community, and my children began school here.
 But when they needed to transition to two homes, the housing market had surged to near-Auckland prices.
 As a sole parent, buying became out of reach, and I found myself needing to rent.
 The rental market can feel like a constant state of impermanence.
 Limited availability, rising rents, and the unpredictability of landlord decisions mean that housing stability is hard to find.
 After less than two years in my first rental, for example, the owners moved back in with only two months’ notice—just six weeks before Christmas.
 It was an exhausting scramble to find a new home.
 Now, I’m in a place owned by a couple who plan to retire here, which could mean staying for a while or facing another unexpected move.
 The costs and physical energy required to pack and move repeatedly can make it hard to feel settled, like the place you’re in is truly a home.
 When my friend tells me she’s finding joy in simple things—like daydreaming about cosy evenings or planning a festive Christmas—it’s a stark contrast to last year when she barely had the energy to put up a tree.
 The physical exhaustion from constantly moving has been overwhelming, but now she’s experiencing a sense of calm as she settles into a space that represents security—a place from where she doesn’t have to move again.
 She mentioned that the kids are still processing the change, but they’ll soon begin to understand the depth of this new sense of safety and stability.
 Why do we crave stability so strongly when change is inevitable?
 Psychologists say it’s because stability offers emotional comfort, a sense of predictability, and control.
 As humans, we naturally thrive on routines and familiar surroundings; these provide a sense of safety and grounding.
 Change, on the other hand, can bring uncertainty and trigger stress.
 From an evolutionary perspective, stability was key to survival, and our brains still respond to instability as a threat.
 In moments of change, this natural craving for stability can feel even more intense—offering a refuge, a safe space amid the unpredictability.
 Adding to the sense of instability, this year has brought a series of unforeseen changes to the latest rental property I now live in.
 The owners have undertaken extensive work on the outside of the property, which has been more protracted than I expected.
 What initially seemed like a short-term project has unfolded in stages, often with minimal notice, leaving me uncertain about what to expect next.
 I’ve been clear in expressing my need for more communication and respect for my space, yet the work has continued with occasional surprises.
 As a tenant, I view myself as a custodian of the home—caring for it and respecting it as our living space.
 As the eyes and ears on the ground, by discussing plans ahead of time, asking for feedback on the works, and showing understanding for any inconveniences, this could be a partnership that really benefits everyone involved to minimise disruption.
 This external instability has prompted me to reflect on how I can maintain internal calm amid external change.
 In times like these, it’s so easy to slip into frustration and judgment, assuming that others should be more considerate, more communicative, or at least see things from my perspective.
 But the truth is, we can’t always change other people’s behaviour or values, only our response to them.
 And sometimes, what we react to most strongly isn’t the situation itself but the old voices and narratives within us that get triggered.
 I recently came across two quotes from novels that capture this beautifully.
 In Eleanor Oliphant is Completely Fine, Eleanor begins to notice the difference between her own voice, which is calm and understanding, and her mother’s critical voice, which had often pushed her toward judgment.
 She says, “The voice in my own head—my own voice—was actually quite sensible and rational.
 It was Mummy’s voice that had done all the judging… I was getting to quite like my own voice, my own thoughts.”
 This quote resonates because it’s a reminder of how easily we slip into reactions shaped by others’ judgments or unexamined beliefs.
 In another story, The Cassandra Complex, Cassandra speaks about the importance of listening to our own intuition, describing it as a “solidness” within—a safe place we each have that knows the truth.
 The idea that we each have a unique sensation or physical feeling where our truth lives struck me, particularly when she so eloquently said, “I get caught up with trying to read all the music around me instead of one note inside myself”.
 When I listen closely to my body’s signals, I can feel when something’s not right, or when I’m reacting from habit rather than from my authentic self.
 These reflections have helped me see that the inner calm I’m looking for is already within me; it’s just about tuning into my own voice rather than getting caught up in frustration.
 When I tune in, I’m reminded of how I really want to show up in situations like this one with my landlord—with patience, constructive feedback, and respect for my own peace of mind.
 It’s a powerful shift that’s allowed me to feel more grounded and intentional.
 With this approach in mind, I’ve been exploring ways to handle the situation with patience and positivity.
 Here are some reflections I’ve found helpful for setting boundaries and maintaining peace, which are just as applicable in other challenging situations like workplace conflicts, family disagreements, or even navigating difficult conversations with friends or colleagues:

 In short, these practices build resilience, respect, and collaboration.
 By applying them broadly, we can transform how we handle conflicts, disruptions, and boundaries in all areas of life—whether at work, in our relationships, or with ourselves.
 By tuning into my inner voice and practising these reflections, I’m learning to approach challenges with greater peace and grace.
 It’s a process of breaking old patterns and creating more calm, not only for myself but as a foundation for others to follow.
 Take a moment to reflect on your own sources of inner calm, what practices or mindsets help you navigate times of uncertainty?
 Whether it's focusing on what you can control, practicing patience, or simply giving yourself permission to step back and reset, let’s embrace the change around us with intentionality, cultivating peace even when external circumstances feel unstable.
 Because, after all, it’s not about controlling the chaos—it’s about finding our way through it, with grace.
 In embracing the inevitable changes around us, may we all find the inner calm that allows us to navigate the chaos with grace, creating stability not just for ourselves, but for those we share our journey with.
 If you enjoyed reading this, you may enjoy What Makes You So Afraid of Conflict?, When Detours Define Your Destiny and Struggles Forge Your Strengths, When Life Throws Curveballs...
 Embrace the Twists and Turns of Parenthood with Confidence and Reclaim Your Personal Freedoms: The Path to Empowerment Amid Alluring Promises.
 To be the first to receive these posts, you can also opt to subscribe to my blog.
+It may surprise some Americans to know that, while their national election was on my radar, I hadn’t realised the outcome was due this week.
+I can’t help but feel for the people living there right now.
+Even those who voted for the outcome were, in many ways I think, manipulated by the media and political systems.
+It’s a sad reflection of what happens when a society is consumed by frustration and a desire for drastic change – and a warning to us all.

 We’ve seen it time and time again throughout history—people who feel failed by their own society, electing leaders who promise to fix it, only to bring more harm, driven by their own self-interest rather than genuine care for the people they say they serve.
 The thing is, this cycle doesn’t just play out on a grand political scale.
 It's something we all experience in our own lives, feeling pushed by systems beyond our control, often making us forget that we have the power to create real change within ourselves and our communities.
 In the 1980s, growing up as a teen in the UK, we were in awe of capitalist America.
 As a nation, it seemed to do everything bigger and better.
 But even then, people were divided on those “loud-mouthed Yanks”, a mix of admiration and mild irritation at the brashness.
 Personally, I was thrilled to step off a plane onto American soil for the first time in 1993.
 I remember feeling a bit overwhelmed as I landed at Newark, trying to navigate my way to Chicago.
 An impatient security lady pulled me forward with an exasperated “You’re making me hot, lady!”
 Thankfully, a kind stranger lent me his calling card so I could reach my friend from a phone booth, a moment of kindness in the chaos of figuring out my way in a new country.
 Despite the rocky start, I loved America.
 I had a scrapbook full of magazine cutouts of all the places I wanted to visit, a whole bucket list of U.S. destinations.
 Over the years, I managed to see many of those places.
 America felt vibrant—its vast landscapes, incredible range of consumer choices, and the colorful mix of people made it a place like no other.
 But time, progress, and maybe maturity have changed my view.
 I now look back on that era as perhaps America’s peak moment of how it wanted to present itself to the world: in control, leading the way in every arena.
 Now, it seems different—less authentic, consumed by capitalism and consumerism, and many other “-isms”, seemingly blind to the impact of these forces on the collective good.
 The systems and media that once felt innovative now seem like they’re in a cycle of reinforcing individualism over true collective awareness.
 That said, there are still incredible people in America, many who are deeply aware, even as others remain—if the election results are anything to go by—stuck in older ways of thinking.
 The extremes can be stark, but maybe that’s the environment where transformation grows strongest.
 Perhaps the election shows that real change won’t come from within the established systems, but from people who are tuned in to something deeper.
 In many ways, I suspect that countless people in the ‘Western world’ have experienced echoes of this shift.
 Certainly, when I moved from the UK to New Zealand a couple of decades ago, I recognised aspects of the same systemic issues in both countries.
 In fact, it was on that note I was having another philosophical debate with ChatGPT, owned by OpenAI.
 We started out discussing the influence that big tech and governments have over our lives, especially with companies like OpenAI being backed by massive investors like Microsoft and other venture capital groups.
 As we talked, we realised that when profit and control become the driving forces, regular people lose privacy and choice—and the systems seem to actively encourage this.
 The deeper we went, the clearer it became: control isn’t just a byproduct; it’s often the end goal.
 Power tends to attract people who are more interested in their own gain than in what's best for everyone.
 This explains why issues like environmental harm and inequality continue to worsen, despite all the talk about progress.
 By the end of our conversation, we found a kind of answer to the frustration.
 While it might feel impossible to change these huge systems, our focus can be on supporting leaders and movements that prioritise people and the planet over profit.
 Even if we can’t overhaul everything, we can choose to stand with values and people who prioritise empathy, sustainability, and true well-being.
 Small choices add up, and that's where change begins.
 This, I think, urges us to look beyond the social and cultural expectations of what 'success' should look like in our lives and really ask ourselves what worthiness, ambition, and success mean to us.
 When I read this during the week, it truly resonated: 'There is so much pressure in society today, and within our families, to perform at a certain level—to live a certain way.
 We are expected to be so many things at once: fun, friendly, outgoing, hardworking, organized, generous with our time, financially “secure,” and ambitious.
 Doing it all at once is a high bar to meet for anyone, and yet we are bombarded with messages that suggest if we are not all of those things, we have somehow failed or not “met our potential”.
 Deep down, we know that is not the case.'
 For me, I’m at a pivotal moment in my life, blending personal growth with professional expertise to carve a new direction that aligns with my evolving purpose.
 Over the past decade, the things I’ve accomplished reflect both resilience and a deep commitment to personal transformation, laying a powerful foundation for the work I want to do moving forward.
 I’ve looked to the 'outside.'
 I’ve lived on the hamster wheel that our societal expectations and systems perpetuate—and I still do, to a certain extent, with the children’s schooling obligations and the realities of navigating public education, healthcare, judicial, and economic systems, to name just a few.
 But I’ve also searched inward, for my own definition of success.
 One that’s not about proving my value to others or being everything all at once, but instead connected to my intrinsic self-worth.
 My conclusion?
 To lead our way out of the corrupt illusion around us, we need to do what truly makes us happy.
 We must bring love and joy to those closest to us, and find value in the small victories we achieve each day.
 This is a critical part of reclaiming our sense of worth and purpose.
 For all of this, I do recognise that many people are so deeply identified with the hamster wheel that they can’t even distinguish between their own choices and what true self-empowerment can look like.
 We’ve been so entrained to chase money—and, I acknowledge, bills are a real thing—that it can feel nearly impossible to claw our way out long enough to ask, 'What am I really doing here?
 What is this life about?'
 And even if we do get that rare chance to pause, life has a way of sucking us back in before we can truly contemplate the answer.
 There’s the phone call or text from a friend, the job to go to, kids to pick up, dinner to make, games to attend, or maybe we find ourselves lost in the passive world of social media or gaming, losing hours of our attention.
 These bigger societal forces have designed it this way.
 But then, what?
 We wake up one day, 85 years old, and wonder what it’s all been for?
 Or we’re so worn out that we’re just waiting for the end, trying to enjoy the little we have left?
 Is that really it?
 The dregs of life?
 The truth is, the only person who can change this is you.
 It starts with engaging with life in ways that serve your inner desires and bring you closer to what you truly want out of this existence.
 As you read this, take a moment to reflect on your own life.
 Where are you caught in the cycle, and what’s one small step you can take today to move toward a life you run, rather than one that’s run for you?
 It doesn’t need to be a big change—just something simple, like carving out time for yourself, saying no to something draining, or reconnecting with what truly brings you joy.
 Small, intentional steps, taken consistently, can slowly shift the balance and lead you toward a life that feels more aligned with who you truly are.
 So, what’s your next step?
 If you enjoyed reading this, you may enjoy Crafting Your Path in a Changing World - Embrace Your Uniqueness and Make an Impact, Reclaim Your Personal Freedoms: The Path to Empowerment Amid Alluring Promises, Be the Change You Want to See, AI: Your New Partner in Personal Growth and Creativity? and Change the World One Day at a Time.
 To be the first to receive these posts, you can also opt to subscribe to my blog.
 My friend lent me The Cassandra Complex, a really engaging novel by Holly Smale that blends relationship challenges and time travel with a thought-provoking exploration of neurodiversity and our obsession with getting things right rather than what’s right for us.